 Your healthcare provider might recommend inducing labor for various reasons.
-For example, here are some reasons to schedule an induction according to the Mayo Clinic:7,8
+For example, here are some reasons to schedule induced labor according to the Mayo Clinic:7,8

 - You’re approaching two weeks beyond your due date, and labor hasn’t started naturally.